 But with FPPRS funding set to expire at the end of this fiscal year, several counties voiced concern that the program had not yet helped them build a surplus of caregivers.

-The Chronicle interviewed local child welfare leaders and reviewed public documents to learn what we could about how the money was spent in the 2016-17 fiscal year and what sort of impact it made on California’s county-run child welfare systems.
+The Imprint interviewed local child welfare leaders and reviewed public documents to learn what we could about how the money was spent in the 2016-17 fiscal year and what sort of impact it made on California’s county-run child welfare systems.

 Recruiting Isn’t an Exact Science